Anthony-Nolan/Atlas/README_ManualTesting.md

 `ID;A_1;A_2;C_1;C_2;B_1;B_2;DRB1_1;DRB1_2;DQB1_1;DQB1_2;DONOR_TYPE;HF_SET`
   - This header line must be included, though the order of columns is not critical as long as the header is present.
   - Subjects not typed at the required loci (A, B, DRB1) will be ignored; debug output displays how many subjects were actually imported.
+  - Empty HLA at position 2 of the locus, e.g., empty `A_2`, will be converted to homozygous by duplicating the typing in position 1.
   - `DONOR_TYPE` is nullable:
     - For the Patient file, this field is ignored and can be excluded entirely.
     - For the Donor file, if the field is empty, then `Adult` type will be assigned by default.